Beyond-Diagonal RIS Architecture Design and Optimization under Physics-Consistent Models: A Compact Form of the General Physics-Consistent Model

 the matrix $\Re(\bar{\bY}_{II})^{-\frac{1}{2}}$ is uniquely defined according to Lemma \ref{lem:pd}.
 Hence, \eqref{general} can be expressed as

 The desired result in Proposition \ref{pro:general} can then be obtained by noting the relation

 \end{proof} Proposition \ref{pro:general} provides a significantly simplified representation of the model in \eqref{general}.
+Notably, a channel model with the same mathematical structure was previously derived in \cite{Semmler} to analyze the effect of a decoupling network at the RIS with mutual coupling under the unilateral approximation.
+The same mathematical structure has also appeared in \cite{mutualcoupling2}, where a tight upper bound on the channel gain achievable by BD-RIS has been derived under the unilateral approximation.
+In contrast to \cite{Semmler,mutualcoupling2}, the model in Proposition \ref{pro:general} does not rely on the unilateral approximation and is therefore more general, and does not assume the presence of a decoupling network.

-Notably, it mathematically shares the same form as \eqref{Happ3}, but the expression and physical meaning of each component are completely different in the two models.
+The model in Proposition \ref{pro:general} shares the same form as \eqref{Happ3}, but the expression and physical meaning of each component are completely different in the two models.
 In \eqref{Happ3}, $\bH_{RT}$, $\bH_{RI}$, and $\bH_{IT}$ are the corresponding submatrices of the scattering matrix $\mathbf{S}$ of the wireless channel, and $\bthe$ is the scattering matrix of the RIS.
 In \eqref{general_simplified}, $\bar{\bH}_{RT}$, $\bar{\bH}_{RI}$, and $\bar{\bH}_{IT}$ are more intricate transformation of the admittance matrix $\bY$ and the load impedance $\bY_R$, and they do not exhibit an explicit relationship with the actual scattering matrix $\mathbf{S}$.
 The effect of RIS is fully captured by $\bar{\bthe}$, which, due to the relation in \eqref{bartheta}, can be viewed as the scattering matrix of a ``virtual'' $N_I$-port network.
 The corresponding virtual susceptance matrix, $\bar{\bB}_I$, is a linear transformation of the actual susceptance matrix of the RIS, as captured by \eqref{barBI}.
-In fact, Proposition 1 implies that all existing channel models introduced in Section \ref{sec:model} can be represented in the form of \eqref{general_simplified}, while the specific expressions of the components $\bar{\bH}_{RT}$, $\bar{\bH}_{RI}$, $\bar{\bH}_{IT}$, and $\bar{\bthe}$ vary across models.
+In fact, Proposition 1 implies that all existing channel models introduced in Section \ref{sec:model} can be represented in the form of \eqref{general_simplified}, thereby extending the results in \cite{Semmler,mutualcoupling2}, while the specific expressions of the components $\bar{\bH}_{RT}$, $\bar{\bH}_{RI}$, $\bar{\bH}_{IT}$, and $\bar{\bthe}$ vary across models.

 We note that the architecture design and optimization of RIS have been extensively studied under the conventional channel model $\bH_{\text{app},3}$.
 Building on the unified mathematical structure shared by the general physics-consistent model and $\bH_{\text{app},3}$, existing results and algorithms can be extended to the general physics-consistent model with appropriate modifications.
 The key difference is that, to account for different RIS architectures, certain architecture-specific constraints need to be imposed on the actual susceptance matrix $\bB_I$, while the model in \eqref{general_simplified} is expressed in terms of a transformation of $\bB_I$, namely $\bar{\bB}_I$.
 In the following two sections, we identify the optimal RIS architecture and design optimization algorithms, respectively, under the general physics-consistent channel model.